conservation-laws/ryujin/prm/README.md

 Parameter files
 ===============

-This directory contains a collecting of parameter files ranging from airfoils, to various published benchmark configurations to validation configurations with test vectors.
+This directory contains a collection of parameter files ranging from airfoils, to various published benchmark configurations to validation configurations with test vectors.